 If your Windows PC ever runs into a problem, a Recovery Image can help you recover your operating system, as well as troubleshoot and fix most of the problems.
-Every PC comes with a recovery image that is used to refresh or reset your PC.
+Every PC comes with a recovery image to refresh or reset your PC.
 It is stored on a dedicated recovery partition on your PC.
-Recovery Images for Surface Book and Surface Pro have now been made available by Microsoft.
-It might therefore be a good idea to create a recovery drive for your Surface devices right away, just in case you need them some time in future.
+Recovery Images for Surface Book, Surface Pro and all other Surface devices have now been made available by Microsoft.
+It might therefore be a good idea to create a recovery drive for your Surface devices right away, just in case you need them sometime in the future.

-Surface comes with built-in Windows recovery information, stored in a dedicated recovery partition, which you can copy to or move to a USB recovery drive.
+Surface has built-in Windows recovery information, stored in a dedicated recovery partition, which you can copy to or move to a USB recovery drive.
 For creating a recovery drive, you’ll need an external USB drive formatted to FAT32, with enough available storage space for all your recovery data.

-Follow this procedure to create a Surface Book or Surface Pro 4 Recovery Drive.
+Follow this procedure to create a Recovery Drive for Surface devices:

 You may also Delete the recovery partition if you want to remove the recovery tools from Surface and free up disk space.

 How to use your Surface Recovery Drive

 - Turn off your Surface device while keeping it plugged in and insert your USB recovery drive into the USB port.